sdecena/AWD-Seatwork-1/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
 This project is a Car Rental Management System designed to manage up to 10 cars.
-Its purpose is to showcase the process of renting and vehicle and check the availability of each vehicle for the customer.
+Its purpose is to showcase the process of renting a vehicle and check the availability of each vehicle for the customer.

 Key Features: